 - 2. Listen to wishes and feelings of the child, but not to promise any confidentiality - 3.
 Report it to the DSL/DDSL - 4.
 The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 5.
-In the absence of the DSL or DDSL, staff will refer directly to SPA/MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern or contact the Local Authority Welfare Officers for advice and guidance. - 5.2.
+In the absence of the DSL or DDSL, staff will refer directly to SPA or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern or to contact LCSS for advice and guidance. - 5.2.
 The DSL will ensure any decisions and justifications for those decisions will be recorded in writing with clear outcomes documented following any action taken. - 5.3.1.
 The school will discuss any concerns with the child's parents.
 There may be occasions when this is not appropriate and school staff would consult with other agencies prior to involving parents.
-The school will record any decision not to discuss with parents and why. - 5.4.1 Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR), which place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
-See ICO guidance 'For Organisations' which includes information about your obligations and how to comply, including protecting personal information, and providing access to official information. - 5.5.
-If a pupil moves to another school, all safeguarding records will be transferred in accordance with UK GDPR to the child's receiving school/setting.
-These will be given to the receiving school and a receipt of delivery will be obtained.
-The school will ensure that when a pupil who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within 5 school days and that the child's Social Worker is informed that the child has moved.

-5.6.
-If the Headteacher is not the DSL, the DSL will ensure the Headteacher is kept informed of any significant concerns.
-All other staff are informed of concerns on a need-to-know basis.
+The school will record any decision not to discuss with parents and why. - 5.3.2.
+Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and GDPR policy. - 5.5.
+If pupils change schools, all safeguarding records will be transferred in accordance with GDPR to the child's receiving school/setting.
+These will be given to the receiving School and a receipt of delivery will be obtained.
+The school will ensure that when a pupil who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within 5 school days and that the child's Social Worker is informed that the child has moved. - 5.6.
+The Headteacher will be kept informed of any significant concerns by the DSL, if they are not the DSL and all other staff are informed on a need-to-know basis.